KSechkar/pipette_opt/README.md

 The code is organised as a distributable Python 3 package.

-## Running the test example from the publication
+## Running test examples from the publication

 In order to run the example considered in the publication, open the terminal, go to /src folder, and run the following command:
 * python ppopt/test/testing.py -w LPnr -r 50 -min 2 -max 96 -n Start-Stop_Assembly_Random_Inputs.csv